-Democratic Party says it was hacked again, blames Russians
+U.S. Democratic Party says more documents leaked, blames Russians

-WHITE PLAINS, N.Y.
-Democratic presidential nominee Hillary Clinton, who is recuperating from pneumonia, plans to resume campaigning on Thursday, her spokesman said.
+(This 13th September story was refiled to correct the headline and first paragraph to make clear more documents released from earlier breach, not a new hack)

-WASHINGTON The head of the Democratic National Committee said on Tuesday the organization had been hacked by Russian state-sponsored agents who were trying to influence the U.S. presidential election, after a similar leak in July roiled the party.
+WASHINGTON (Reuters) - The head of the Democratic National Committee said on Tuesday the organization had been hacked by Russian state-sponsored agents who were trying to influence the U.S. presidential election and they may have released more documents after a similar leak in July roiled the party.

 A link to the documents was posted on WikiLeaks' Twitter account and attributed to alleged hacker Guccifer 2.0.
 The release came during a presentation on Tuesday from a person speaking on behalf of Guccifer 2.0 at a London cyber security conference, Politico reported.